 About

-Lucy Marinkovich is a New Zealand based contemporary dancer, choreographer and the creative director of the Borderline Arts Ensemble.
-A former member of New Zealand’s esteemed Footnote New Zealand Dance Company and Guest Artist for The New Zealand Dance Company, Lucy has been awarded Tempo Dance Festival’s “Best Emerging Artist” and “Best Female Dancer” awards, the Eileen May Norris Dance Trust Scholarship and the Creative New Zealand Tup Lang Choreographic Award.
-In 2017 Lucy was invited to join the Leadership Network of the Asia New Zealand Foundation and in 2018 was co-recipient, alongside composer Lucien Johnson, of the Arts Foundation’s prestigious Harriet Friedlander New York Residency.
+Lucy is a recipient of Tempo Dance Festival’s Best Emerging Artist and Best Female Dancer awards, the Eileen May Norris Dance Trust Scholarship, and the Creative New Zealand Tup Lang Choreographic Award.
+In 2017 she joined the Leadership Network of the Asia New Zealand Foundation, and in 2018 was co-recipient (with composer Lucien Johnson) of the Arts Foundation Te Tumu Toi Harriet Friedlander New York Residency.